 About half of the average household’s energy budget goes to heating and cooling.
 This is a cost that you as a consumer have direct control over.
 You already know you can turn down your thermostat a few degrees in winter and up a few degrees in summer.
 But did you know that’s not all you can do to save energy costs?
 In fact, you don’t need to adjust your thermostat to uncomfortable levels to save money.
 Using the proper insulation will accomplish the same goal.

 Deciding which type of insulation to install is often described as a balance of cost and performance.
-Choosing a lower initial cost means that the total cost of ownership will be spread out over the lifetime of the installation, on a monthly basis, in the form of higher ongoing energy costs
+Choosing a lower initial cost means that the total cost of ownership will be spread out over the installation’s lifetime, i.e., every month in the form of higher ongoing energy costs.

 There are three basic types of home insulation.
 Cellulose insulation is made of plant fibers and is one of the earliest insulation materials used.
 Fiberglass is an insulation material primarily composed of extremely fine glass fibers.
 Spray foam insulation is a spray-applied cellular plastic that’s made by combining chemicals to create foam.

-Because spray foam virtually eliminates air infiltration, it’s insulating effectiveness is higher than either fiberglass or cellulose.
-Neither fiberglass nor cellulose create an air seal while spray foam insulation does.
+Because spray foam virtually eliminates air infiltration, its insulating effectiveness is higher than either fiberglass or cellulose.
+Neither fiberglass nor cellulose creates an air seal while spray foam insulation does.